What does a continuous performance management system mean?

 Step 4: Begin Observation

 When the continuous performance management cycle first begins, managers will need a period in which they can observe employee performance and behavior under the new guidelines.
+Some organizations have implemented standard forms for how to measure employee performance.
 This ensures that the new system is fair for employees, as they’ll be evaluated on new criteria, and managers, who may not have had much time during implementation to observe employee performance.

 Depending on the procedures you set out in your documentation, managers have the following options for observing performance: